Skip to content

 end

-it "protects routes without token" do
+it "protects routes without a token" do

-result = client.get("/api/profile")
+resp = client.get("/api/profile")

 end

-it "allows access with valid token" do
+it "allows access with a valid token" do

-login = client.post("/api/login", {
+login = client.post("/api/auth/login", json: {

 email: "test@example.com",

-password: "securePass123"
+password: "SecurePass123!"

 })